andrew-jessop/imprs-reproducible-reporting-2020/README.md

-# imprs-reproducible-reporting-2020
+# Reproducible Reporting for Reproducible Research

-Slides for a talk on reproducibility in psychological research
+Slides for a talk delivered on 5th March 2020 as part of the *Key Practices for the Language Scientist* IMPRS course at the Max Planck Institute for Psycholinguistics in Nijmegen.